 Let your family, friends, or caregiver know if you need help managing all of your medications.

 You will probably hear a lot about eating a low-sodium diet after being diagnosed with heart failure.
-Eating too much salt causes your body to hold onto excess water and can increase your blood pressure.
-Minimizing salt in your diet is one of the best tools you have to support your health when you have HF.8
+Eating too much salt causes your body to hold excess water and can increase your blood pressure.
+Minimizing salt in your diet is one of the best tools you have to support your health when you have heart failure.

-You should limit sodium to 1,500 to 2,000 milligrams per day.9 The U.S. Food and Drug Administration (FDA) recommends no more than 2,300 milligrams per day for the average adult.10
+Talk to your doctor about your sodium intake.
+It is often recommended to limit sodium to less than 2,000 milligrams per day.
+The FDA recommends no more than 2,300 milligrams per day for the average adult.

-Here are some tips for reducing salt in your diet:
+The following are some tips for reducing salt in your diet.

-In addition to reducing your sodium intake, you should stick to nutrition recommendations for heart disease.
-These recommendations are good for your heart health and can help you manage conditions like type 2 diabetes and kidney disease, which are associated with various types of heart disease.12,13
+In addition to reducing your sodium intake, follow nutrition recommendations for heart disease.
+These recommendations are good for your heart health and can also help you manage conditions like type 2 diabetes and kidney disease, which are associated with various types of heart disease.